-U.S. personal income is back to a growth pattern with a 3.9% increase year over year after cycling through some of the stimulus checks of the 2020 and 2021.
-Personal savings, meanwhile, are back below the prepandemic trend, at 3.5% for the most recent reading being the lowest in 15 years, well below the 33% high of the mid-pandemic.
-The U.S. consumer credit has been seeking new highs with an 8.1% jump for the most recent reading, unseen since the credit recovery past the Great Recession and financial crisis, certainly not a sign of a consumer in good health.
+U.S. personal income is back to a growth pattern with a 6.1% increase year over year for the most recent reading, after cycling through some of the stimulus checks of 2020 and 2021.
+Personal savings, meanwhile, are back below the pre-pandemic trend, at a modest 4.6% for the most recent reading, well below the 33% high of the mid-pandemic.
+The U.S. consumer credit has been seeking new highs with a 7.6% jump for the most recent reading, unseen since the credit recovery past the Great Recession and financial crisis, certainly not a sign of a consumer in rude health.
 The consumer has been subjected to inflationary pressures across a range of goods and services, most notably as a result of rising energy and food prices.
-The U.S. consumer confidence, as measured by the University of Michigan, dropped to its lowest reading in over forty years, at 50.2 index points, before rebounding slightly to 58.6, indicating little help from the U.S. consumer insofar as economic growth is concerned over the next few quarters.
+In the light of the recently announced further crude oil production cuts by The Organization of the Petroleum Exporting Countries (OPEC) + group of producing countries and the precarious state of the crude reserves (in particular the U.S. Strategic Petroleum Reserve - SPR), we would expect a swift rebound of the cost of gas at the pump, especially as the North Hemisphere enters the spring and summer driving season.
+The U.S. consumer confidence, as measured by the University of Michigan, dropped to its lowest reading in over forty years, at 50.2 index points during the year, before rebounding to its current level of about 62 index points, indicating little help from the U.S. consumer insofar as economic growth is concerned over the next few quarters.

-The war that broke out in Europe earlier this year, compounded by extreme sanctions against Russia, sparked a steep supply price shock across commodities (oil, wheat and fertilizer to name a few).
+The war that broke out in Europe in early 2022, compounded by extreme sanctions against Russia, sparked a steep supply price shock across commodities (oil, wheat and fertilizer to name a few).
 Clearly an instance of the flight to safety in times of global distress, and equally important, as a result of rising interest rates in the U.S., the U.S. dollar has seen a substantial strengthening in recent months, which may help alleviate inflation domestically.
-According to the U.S. Dollar Index (DXY), the U.S. Dollar has increased 19% year over year against a basket of world currencies.
+According to the DXY index, the U.S. dollar increased steeply through the first three quarters of 2022 before reverting the trend and retreating 8% year over year against a basket of world currencies by the end of 2022.
+The currency index traded sideways since through the first quarter of 2023.
 The U.S. trade deficit eased up marginally recently, yet still tracking well above the about \$50 billion longer term average.
-Furthermore, we believe a strengthening dollar does act as a challenge for developing nations as they simultaneously navigate the environment of higher commodity prices.
 While developed western nations seem to be united over the current conflict in the Ukraine, there are major economic and geopolitical concerns which are bucking the trend, with countries representing a majority of the economic output and demographics (such as India and China, but also Middle East and others) taking a more nuanced approach.
 This could further lead to polarization of already fragile relationships among global leading economies and may result in the emergence of new reserve currencies.